No. 70 Dovetail Saw

 No. 68 Dovetail Saw

 Disston made three saws for dovetails and similar fine work.
 The backs were steel with brass plating.
 The No. 68 had a straight, turned handle, and is sometimes called a gent's saw today.
-The No. 70 had an open handle, and looked like an English saw.
-Note the angle between the back and teeth of this saw.
-That type of filing is often found on small backsaws, but that's not how they came from the factory.
-The teeth were parallel to the back originally.
-An explanation the shape of these small saw blades appears here.
+The No. 70 had an open handle and looked like an English dovetail saw.
+It did not have the quality of material or finish of a No. 4 backsaw.
+The No. 70 is not often found today, so must not have been a popular item.
+No. 68 saws were offered for a longer time and are relatively easy to find.

 The No. 71 was similar to the No. 68, but the handle was offset from the blade in order to allow the user to cut flush with a panel (cutting the extra length from the end of a dowel joint, for example).
-I don't have an image of the No. 71, but similar saws are still being sold by other manufacturers today.
+Saws close in design to the Nos.
+68 and 71 still are being sold by other manufacturers today.

 In the 1937 catalog, the No. 68 was available in lengths of 6, 8, 10, and 12 inches.
 The No. 70 was available 8" or 10", and the No. 71 was 10".
 In 1918, all the saws were available in 6, 8, 10, and 12" sizes.
 In addition there was a No. 69 saw, similar to the 68 in appearance, made for cutting non-ferrous metals, such as brass and copper.